Rome in the Early Republic (509 - 241 BC)

 Calling of Uni/Juno from Veii: Conclusions

-These surviving accounts demonstrate that, at least by the Augustan period, the Romans believed that Camillus had won the acquiescence of Uni, the patron goddess of Veii, to transfer her allegiance to Rome.
-In their eyes (and perhaps in reality), the physical transfer of her cult image to the Aventine marked Rome’s complete subjugation of Veii.
-This was to be the first step in the long process of conquering Etruria, which finally ended with the fall of Volsinii in 264 BC.
+Our surviving sources indicate that, at least by the Augustan period, the Romans believed that Camillus had won the acquiescence of Uni, the patron goddess of Veii, to her transfer to Rome.
+In Roman eyes (and perhaps in reality), the physical transfer of this cult image of Uni to the Aventine marked Rome’s complete subjugation of Veii.
+This was to be the first step in the long process of conquering Etruria, which finally ended with the fall of Volsinii in 264 BC (and of the calling of of Voltumnus from Volsinii to Rome).

 Temple of Juno Regina on the Aventine